lixinW/ship-hats-docs/architecture.md

 ![Architecture](./images/architecture.png)

+The above architecture diagram represents our vision.
+For information on our roadmap, refer to [Upcoming features](#upcoming-features).

 ## Access

 SHIP-HATS 2.0 is accessible using [TechPass](https://docs.developer.tech.gov.sg/docs/techpass-tenant-guide/) & [SEED](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/) as this is the unified approach to accessing any SGTS product.